North Carolina Cosmetic Arts Practice Exam 2025 – Complete Prep Resource

 Question: 1 / 400

-What does the term "comedo" refer to in skincare?
+What does the term "sanitation" refer to in the cosmetic arts?

 Get further explanation with Examzify DeepDiveBeta